Billa II: Development

 With Vishnuvardhan's exit from the project, his script was also scrapped, and Toleti, along with Ajith Kumar, began penning a new script for the prequel.
 Yuvan Shankar Raja only was retained from the original production team, with the rest of the technical crew being finalised in the following weeks.
 Hemant Chaturvedi, who hitherto had worked in Bollywood productions only, was signed on to replace Nirav Shah as the cinematographer after the latter's schedules clashed with the making of his other film, Vettai.
 However, in July 2011, Hemant Chaturvedi too moved out of the project, fearing that the delay in commencement of Billa 2 may hurt his chances in Bollywood, and R. D. Rajasekhar was appointed as the new cinematographer.
 V. Selvakumar who had notably worked in Madrasapattinam was selected as the art director.
 The crew also announced that the film would become the first Indian production to be filmed with a RED EPIC Camera, being shot at 5K resolution.
 Writer Ee.
 Raa.
-Murugan, who had previously collaborated with Chakri Toleti in the Kamal Haasan-starrer Unnaipol Oruvan, was appointed to write the dialogue.
+Murugan, who had previously collaborated with Chakri Toleti in Unnaipol Oruvan, was appointed to write the dialogues.